Jasdeep Singh Gill (patron)

-Jasdeep Singh Gill also known as Hazur Ji (born 15 March 1979) is an Indian spiritual leader and a former pharmaceutical executive.
+Jasdeep Singh Gill (born 15 March 1979), also known as Hazur, is an Indian spiritual leader and a former pharmaceutical executive.
 On 2 September 2024, he was appointed as the successor to Gurinder Singh and serves as the Patron and Sant Satguru Designate of Radha Soami Satsang Beas (RSSB), a spiritual organisation based in Punjab, India.
 Prior to this, Gill had a career in the management consulting and pharmaceutical industries, most recently serving as Chief Strategy Officer at Cipla.

 Early life and family

 Jasdeep Singh Gill was born on 15 March 1979 in Amritsar, Punjab, India.
 His grandfather was Sardar Tara Singh, who was amongst the few prominent figures in putting together the SGPC Act of 1925.

 His family has been associated with Radha Soami Satsang Beas for several decades.
 Gill is a distant relative of his predecessor, Gurinder Singh.
 He is married to a doctor, and the couple resided in Mumbai before his appointment.